reckbo/reckbo.github.io/_posts/2015-09-20-An-Intuition-for-Exponentials.md

 $$

-By abusing notation and using $dx$ to mean the equation's infitesimally small number, we can rewrite it as
+By abusing notation and using $dx$ to mean the equation's infitesimally small number, we can rewrite as

 $$
 e = (1 + dx)^{1/dx} ,